 ImmunityBio is currently conducting two U.S. trials for Lung Cancer:

-This is a Phase 3, open-label, 3-cohort, randomized study to compare the safety and efficacy of N-803 (Anktiva) in combination with the current standard of care (experimental arms) versus standard of care alone (control arms), as first-line treatment for subjects with stage 3 or 4 advanced or metastatic NSCLC.
+This is a Phase 3, open-label, 3-cohort, randomized study to compare the safety and effectiveness of N-803 (Anktiva) in combination with the current standard of care (experimental arms) versus standard of care alone (control arms), as first-line treatment for subjects with stage 3 or 4 advanced or metastatic NSCLC.
 Treatment will continue for up to 2 years, or until the patient experiences confirmed progressive disease or unacceptable toxicity, withdraws consent, or if the investigator feels that it is no longer in the patient’s best interest to continue treatment.
 Patients will be followed for disease progression, post-therapies, and survival through 24 months after the first dose of study drug.
 When fully enrolled, this trial will involve 1,538 subjects.

 Select Eligibility Criteria:

 - Eligible subjects for this trial must have confirmation that the following mutations are not present: EGFR, ALK Translocation, BRAF, ROS1, and NTRK.

 - Subjects previously treated for Stage 1 or 2 NSCLC are eligible and subjects previously treated for Stage 3 NSCLC who have progressed may still be eligible.

 - You can review a list of all eligibility criteria at ClinicalTrials.gov (link below).